quantcert/quantcert.github.io/contextualityDegree/README.md

 --solver retrieve: checks a solution from a solution code

 For example, to compute the contextuality degree of totally isotropic subspaces of dimension 1 (lines) for 2 qubits, run this command:

     ./qontextium 2 --subspaces 1

-Example files are provided in the `misc` folder, you can run them like this
+Example files are provided in the `misc` folder, for example you can import a Peres-Mermin magic square with this command:

-    ./qontextium 2 --import ./misc/qa_grid.txt
+    ./qontextium 2 --import assignment ./misc/qa_grid.txt

 #### Graph Visualization